anonymousForICSEReview/Prophetest/README.md

 `BatchBuildGraph1.py` and `BatchBuildGraph2.py` refer to the algorithms constructing Markov Chains of Monkey and WCTester from the raw UI trasition traces, respectively.

-`CountMonkey.py` gets the ground-truth of Monkey and WCTester.
+`CountMonkey.py` gets the ground-truth of Monkey and WCTester's test runs.

 `calculate.py, evaluation.py, experiment.py, metrics.py, predict.py` are used for calculating stable distributions, stopping times, communication bottlenecks from the constructed Markov Chains.

-`saturation_point.py, tool_selection.py theory_accuracy.py` represent the code for three RQs, respectively.
+`saturation_point.py, tool_selection.py theory_accuracy.py` represent the code to get the experimental results for three RQs, respectively.

-`data4paper.zip` contains all data used in the evaluation.
+`data4paper.zip` contains all experimental results appearing in the paper.